scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 -----------

 Standard practice for handling data in machine learning and related research applications involves a significant amount of manual work.
-The lack of formalization of data handline steps is a barrier to reproducible science in these domains.
+The lack of formalization of data handling steps is a barrier to reproducible science in these domains.
-The skdata library provides a host for both low-level data wrangling logic (downloading, decrompressing, loading into Python) and high-level experimental protocols.
+The skdata library provides a host for both low-level data wrangling logic (downloading, decompressing, loading into Python) and high-level experimental protocols.
 To date the development effort has focused on classification tasks, and image labeling problems in particular.
 The abstractions used in the library should apply to natural language processing and audio information retrieval, as well as timeseries data.
-The protocol layer of the skdata library (especially using the larray module) has been designed to accomodate large or infinite (virual) data sets.
+The protocol layer of the skdata library (especially using the larray module) has been designed to accommodate large or infinite (virtual) data sets.
 The library currently provides some degree of support for about 40 data sets, and about a dozen of those have full support for the high-level,low-level, and script APIs.